 The nun Katrín, as depicted at the Saga Museum in Reykjavík

-My husband trying to climb Systrastapi rock
+My husband trying to climb the Systrastapi rock

 It is possible to climb up to the top of the rock using a rope - it proved to be way too difficult for me, but my husband tried it.
 I would love to see the tussocks on top one day.

-In the photo below you can see where the lava flow stopped, right before it reached Sisters' Rock and the church, which was filled with people (see my next chapter).
+In the photo below, you can see where the lava flow stopped, right before it reached Sisters' Rock and the church, which was filled with people (see my next chapter).
 This spot is called Eldmessutangi - the Spit of Fire.

 Eldmessutangi spit where the lava flow stopped

-Here is the location of Systrastapi - Sisters' Rock on the map.
-It is not marked correctly on Google maps, so I zoomed into it so you can see the exact location.
-You can even see on the map where the lava flow stopped in the river.
+Here is the location of Systrastapi (Sisters' Rock) on the map.
+It is not marked correctly on Google Maps, so I zoomed in to show the exact location.

 Skaftáreldar Volcanic Eruption